What is e-Commerce fulfilment and why should I outsource it?

 - Storage - Fulfilment warehouses range in size, from 10,000 sq ft all the way into the millions.
 Typically they will specialise in either B2B such as print fulfilment, FMCG goods (e-Commerce fulfilment, pick and pack services) or a category within FMCG, such as ‘health and wellness goods’.

-- Stock management - Striking a balance between not over-ordering and having enough stock is fundamental to ensuring your online business has sufficient cash flow to grow.
+- Stock management or inventory management - Striking a balance between not over-ordering and having enough stock is fundamental to ensuring your online business has sufficient cash flow to grow.
 Furthermore, minimising the amount of stock required at and time ensures you will be paying the minimum amount for warehouse storage.
 And it isn’t just a case of minimising storage capacity; time is also a factor because a successful e-commerce fulfilment house will always store the optimal amount of product for the minimal amount of time required while ensuring your customers never see that ‘out of stock’ status.

-- Picking - Order picking is the process of locating and gathering products from a warehouse shelf to fulfil customer orders.
+- Order Picking - Order picking is the process of locating and gathering products from a warehouse shelf to fulfil customer orders.
 An effective e-commerce fulfilment house will utilise the latest technology and apply algorithms to calculate the most efficient way to extract your products.

-- Packing - If, for example, multiple orders can go into 1 box, or elements of a single order need collating after your item(s) is/are picked they are packaged and assembled together, ready for the application of the shipping label and dispatch.
+- Order Packing - If, for example, multiple orders can go into 1 box, or elements of a single order need collating after your item(s) is/are picked they are packaged and assembled together, ready for the application of the shipping label and dispatch.

-- Reworking - Many fulfilment houses, when dealing with your imported goods from your suppliers, will offer a service in which they will take your raw materials such as boxes and inserts, and package them together on either a bulk, campaign or bespoke ‘made to order’ basis.
+- Goods Reworking - Many fulfilment houses, when dealing with your imported goods from your suppliers, will offer a service in which they will take your raw materials such as boxes and inserts, and package them together on either a bulk, campaign or bespoke ‘made to order’ basis.

 - Order processing - When a customer places an order on your website, your fulfilment house can print the customer’s shipping dispatch label and picking sheet.
 Each picker will typically have a laptop/tablet and scanner that gives them a route and location to pick from the final shelf.